 Wall-Mounted Dust Collection

 Mount your dust collection system on the wall to free up valuable floor space.
 It’s a simple shift that’s kept my small shop clean and spacious.
+To save even more room on your workbench, consider adding a wall-mounted desk lamp.

 Natural Light Advantage